wistia/wistia-open-docs/_posts/player-api.md

 A video has a "playlist", which is a list of videos to play in sequence.
 Each playlist must have a unique list of hashed IDs; a hashed ID cannot appear twice within the same playlist.

-Use this method to push more videos onto the queue.
+Use `addToPlaylist` to push more videos onto the queue.
 When a video is finished playing, it will play the next one in its playlist.

 {% codeblock wistia_js.js %}
 video.addToPlaylist("abcde12345", {